astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

 ### Step 13: Intro to Dynamic Configs with Airflow Variables

 Airflow Variables are simple key-value fields that can be added through the Airflow UI and parsed in your DAG.
 They are useful for adding dynamic configuration values to your DAG file.
-With this, it's extremely important to realize every loop of the scheduler will parse it, making a connection to the database each time.
+With this, it's extremely important to realize that on every loop of the scheduler a query is made to the database for each variable.
 To make this efficient, it's recommended to add a single JSON-serialized variable, then access individual values as items in a dictionary.
 To convert our hard-coded strings:

 1. Navigate to the DAG python file `change_data_capture.py` and locate the string configs.